rustyscreeps/cargo-screeps/README.md

 Build tool for deploying Rust WASM repositories to [Screeps][screeps] game servers.

-`cargo-screeps` wraps [`cargo-web`], adding the ability to trim node.js and web javascript code from the output files, and allows uploading directly to Screeps servers.
+`cargo-screeps` wraps [`cargo-web`] and [`binaryen`], adding the ability to trim node.js and web javascript code from the output files, to run binaryen optimization automatically, and to upload directly to Screeps servers.

+### screeps-game-api

 The other main project in this organization is [`screeps-game-api`], type-safe bindings to the in-game Screeps API.